 The EU Ecolabel was given recognition to sustainable tourist accommodations and campsites across Europe.
 It is a proud partner of the 2016 Global Green Destinations Day, and the European Commission joined the celebration of World Tourism Day in Ljubljana, European Green Capital 2016.
-To get more insight of the event, check the following link : http://greendestinationsday.com/word-partnereu-ecolabel/
+To get more insight of the event, check the following link : https://greendestinationsday.com/word-partnereu-ecolabel/

 A new search portal for EU Ecolabel products and tourist Accommodations is coming soon...

 The EU Ecolabel Catalogue (ECAT) is undergoing a mass update to have a fresh new look!
 The Catalogue is a search portal that makes it easier to sport out the product, see the pictures of the product and read more information on your selected product.
 The EU Ecolabel Product Catalogue and Tourist Accommodation Catalogue are now separated, bringing about refined search results with its optimised drop down menus and search boxes.
 There will be also a mobile friendly version and you will be able to browse through our product range directly from you smartphone.